 The Department of Infrastructure, Planning and Logistics will upgrade stormwater drainage on Tulagi Road, which is expected to commence in the later half of 2018.

-Stormwater drainage is expected to be upgraded in the western area of the industrial estate, near McKenzie Place, in late 2018.
+Stormwater drainage is expected to be upgraded in the western area of the industrial estate, near McKenzie Place, by late 2019.

 Wadham Lagoon, Howard Springs

 The Northern Territory Government is working to alleviate the impact of localised flooding in the Wadham Lagoon catchment in two stages:

 - Stage one: Install new culverts beneath Whitewood Road, completed to be commissioned on completion of stage two